Updated 23 April 2018

 Activities in which one student speaks while others listen carefully – something that is at least as important as more interactive tasks like roleplays, especially from Intermediate level.
 Most worksheets linked to below are also useable with the other kinds of tasks described here.
+There is also a worksheets index page on this topic with more up to date links here.

 Inside Out-style monologue tasks